Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 }
 ```

-# Including Call Specific Information in a Chat
+## Including Call Specific Information in a Chat

-How do we pass user or application-specific information to an AI Agent?
+How do we pass user or application-specific information to an AI agent?
 And what about private information for custom tools?
 We'll explore the latter in more depth later, but here’s a brief overview.